skip to Main Content

 What is Reporting?

-Reporting means contacting police or RCMP and telling an officer what happened.
+Reporting means contacting police and telling an officer what happened.
 This is often done to begin an investigation that may lead to charges being laid against the person who caused harm.

 Whether charges are laid or not is not a reflection of the truth of your statement, and does not impact access to SACE services.

-How do I report to the Edmonton Police Service?
+How do I report to the Edmonton Police Service (EPS)?

-There are three options to pursue potential charges:
+There are four options to pursue potential charges:

 Call the non-emergency police line